 Why Practice Reading in Spanish

-Many people do not realize how essential learning how to read in Spanish is.
+Many people don’t realize how essential it is to learn how to read in Spanish.

-It is useful for so much more than just reading a Spanish novel you picked up on a whim in a local bookshop:
+It’s useful for so much more than just reading a Spanish novel you picked up on a whim in a local bookshop.

-- It is one of the easiest ways to expand your Spanish vocabulary, in general as well as on specific topics.
+- It’s one of the easiest ways to expand your Spanish vocabulary, in general as well as on specific topics.